Grand tour of Quebec and Gaspésie

 • Day 18 Rimouski

-Rimouski An adept of nature?
-The réserve faunique de Rimouski will seduce you.
-She offers you a one-on-one experience with nature.
-Take the opportunity to take a walk in the forest, rent a kayak, or go meet the famous black bear!
+Rimouski Are you a nature lover?
+Rimouski Wildlife Reserve will seduce you.
+It offers you a one-on-one experience with nature.
+Take the opportunity to go for a walk in the forest, rent a kayak, or go meet the famous black bear!

 • Day 19 Rimouski / Quebec city